IRVING, Texas -- With the players entering the downtime of the offseason, we offer up a Five Questions segment.

 If you could play any other position, what would it be?

-If you were Commissioner for a day, what rule would you change?
+If you were the NFL commissioner for a day, what rule would you change?

-Who is the non-Cowboy you respect the most in the league?
+Who is the non-Cowboy you respect the most in football?

 If you weren't playing football, what would you be doing?